Galloping in fast-growth natural merge sorts: Algorithms with the fast- and (tight) middle-growth properties

 Our proof is based on the following result, which appears in~\cite[Lemma 2]{AuNiPi15}.

 \begin{lemma} Let~$\S = (R_1,R_2,\ldots,R_h)$ be a stack obtained while executing \mbox{\aSS}.
 We have~$r_i > \alpha r_{i+1}$ whenever~$1 \leqslant i \leqslant h-2$. \end{lemma}

 Lemmas~\ref{lem:aSS::right} and~\ref{lem:aSS::left} focus on inequalities involving the lengths of a given run~$R$ belonging to a merge tree induced by \aSS, and of its ancestors.
-In each case, we denote by~$\S = (R_1,R_2,\ldots,R_h)$ the stack at the moment where the run~$R$ is merged.
+In each case, the stack just before the run~$R$ is merged is denoted by~$\S = (R_1,R_2,\ldots,R_h)$.
 Furthermore, like in Section~\ref{subsubsec:ShS}, we say that a run~$R$ is \emph{rightful} if~$R$ and its ancestors are all right runs, and that~$R$ is \emph{standard} otherwise.

 \begin{lemma} Let~$R$ be a run in~$\T$, and let~$k$ and~$m$ be two integers.
 If~$k$ of the~$m+1$ runs~$\aR{0}, \aR{1}, \ldots, \aR{m}$ are right runs,~$\ar{m+1} \geqslant \alpha^{k-1}$. \end{lemma}